 On the men's side, Vermont Tech Men's Tyler Dunham ran a person best 8k time of 30:24 on Saturday at the NHTI pre conference meet.
 "His time of 30:24 takes about 40 seconds from his best time last season" says Dunkle who notes also that "the entire Men's team ran record times today".
 Unfortunately, due to previous commitments 2 of the teams runners were not able to race."We did not run a full team " said Dunkle " which, although disappointing, is part of life."
 When asked about the Men's chances at Conference Dunkle said that "we have some work to do between now and then.
 But we have 5 weeks to do it"

-The women's will compete be in Middlebury next weekend to run against larger colleges in the Northern New England area.
+Both teams will compete be in Middlebury next weekend to run against larger colleges in the Northern New England area.